About

 3. What changed?
 (Prove the delta)

-This isn't revolutionary — it's just discipline.
+This isn't revolutionary.
+It's just discipline.
 But it's the difference between "I think this works" and "here's the evidence."

 Background

-I spent 25 years in enterprise consulting — MarkLogic, Oracle, RightNow — leading technical delivery across APAC and North America.
+I spent 25 years in enterprise consulting (MarkLogic, Oracle, RightNow), leading technical delivery across APAC and North America.
 I translated business requirements into working systems for banks, telcos, and government agencies, and managed international teams doing the same.

 Now I'm applying that lens to AI engineering.
-I build evaluation pipelines, RAG systems, and synthetic data workflows — the infrastructure that tells you whether an LLM actually works before it reaches production.
+I build evaluation pipelines, RAG systems, and synthetic data workflows: the infrastructure that tells you whether an LLM actually works before it reaches production.
 My projects emphasize measurable outcomes over demos: retrieval accuracy metrics, structured evaluation frameworks, failure-mode analysis.

 I'm not coming from a research background.
-I'm coming from delivery — where things need to work reliably, at scale, for real users.
+I'm coming from delivery, where things need to work reliably, at scale, for real users.
 That turns out to be exactly what's missing in most LLM deployments.